purpleclay/gitz/docs/git/push.md

 }
 ```

-## Cherry-pick what is pushed to the remote :material-new-box:{.new-feature title="Feature added on the 21st March 2023"}
+## Cherry-pick what is pushed to the remote :material-new-box:{.new-feature title="Feature added on the 23rd March of 2023"}

 The `WithRefSpecs` option provides greater freedom to cherry-pick locally created references (_branches and tags_) and push them back to the remote.
 A reference can be as simple as a name or as explicit as providing a source (_local_) to destination (_remote_) mapping.
 Please read the official git specification on how to construct [refspecs](https://git-scm.com/docs/git-push#Documentation/git-push.txt-ltrefspecgt82308203).